-“First impression of the RB13 was it looks quite beautiful.
+“The first impression of the RB13 was it looks quite beautiful.
 Looks sleek.

 “Personally I’ve always loved having someone I can challenge myself to.
-Hopefully Max and I can really establish ourselves as two top drivers.”
+Hopefully, Max and I can really establish ourselves as two top drivers.”

-Last year’s fifth-place finisher Verstappen added: “First I want to see how competitive the car is then I can be more precise in my goals.
+Last year’s fifth-place finisher Verstappen added: “First, I want to see how competitive the car is.
+Then I can be more precise in my goals.

 “You start from zero again.
 Hopefully, we will have built a very competitive car.
 The mood is very positive.
 Hopefully, the new regulations will mix up the grid.

 “The training is very important, especially during the preseason preparations.
 Our necks and upper bodies have to cope with the increased forces.
 It will be tough.”